 Beyonce ‘Heartbroken’ By Hurricane In Texas — Promises To Do Everything In Her Power To Help

-Beyonce is a proud Texan whose doing everything she can to keep Hurricane Harvey from destroying her home city Houston.
-An insider told HollywoodLife.com EXCLUSIVELY Bey has big plans for helping out.
+Beyonce is a proud Texan who’s doing everything she can to keep Hurricane Harvey from destroying her home city Houston.
+HollywoodLife.com has learned EXCLUSIVELY Bey has big plans to help out.

 Beyonce, 35, is a born and raised Houston and she’s not gonna let a hurricane destroy the city she loves so dearly.
 The singer has released a statement saying she is doing whatever she can to help the more than 30,000 people affected by Hurricane Harvey.
 An insider tells HollywoodLife.com EXCLUSIVELY Bey is totally crushed by the destruction but pushing on to help out!
 Click here to see pics of pets abandoned in Hurricane Harvey.